mixonic/rfcs/text/0000-module-unification-namespaces.md

 Several owner APIs are specific to registrations.
-Without the introduction of absolute specifiers, several of these APIs have ambiguous cases that arise once namespace and source are added features to the container.
+Without the introduction of absolute specifiers, several of these APIs have ambiguous cases that arise once package and source are added features to the container.
 The following changes are suggested:

 **unregister**